 Since your tutorial repository is public on GitHub, any other user can also clone this repository.
 If you would like to collaborate with another GitHub user, you would need to give that user read/write permission.
-Section 6 describes a lab admin script we have created to simplify setting up the permissions so that a lab group can collaborate on the lab assignments.
+The instructors will take care of setting up the appropriate teams for the programming assignments when you work with a partner.
 To emulate how collaboration with GitHub works, we will "pretend" to be different users by cloning extra copies of the tutorial repository.

 '''

-% cd ${HOME}/ece4750
+% cd ${HOME}/ece2400

-% git clone git@github.com:${GITHUBID}/ece4750-tut2-git tut2-alice
+% git clone git@github.com:${GITHUBID}/ece2400-tut2-git tut2-alice

 % cd tut2-alice

 % ALICE=${PWD}

-% cd ${HOME}/ece4750

-% git clone git@github.com:${GITHUBID}/ece4750-tut2-git tut2-bob

-% cd tut2-bob

-% BOB=${PWD}

 '''